Sights

 Prague Castle (Pražský hrad)

 The Prague Castle, an ancient symbol of the Czech lands, is the most significant Czech monument and the seat of the head of the state.
 Most likely it was founded in the 9th century.
 According to the Guinness Book of World Records, the Prague Castle is the largest coherent castle complex in the world, with an area of almost 70,000 m2.
 It is a UNESCO World Heritage site and is comprised of palaces, ecclesiastical buildings, defence towers and other buildings of various architectural styles.
-The ceremony by the Castle gates takes place every hour.
-At noon it also includes a fanfare and the flag ceremony in the First Courtyard.
-Once inside the gates, you can visit the Cathedral of St. Vitus, Old Royal Palace, „The Story of Prague Castle“ exhibition, St. George's Basilica, Convent of St. George which houses the National Gallery, Golden Lane with Daliborka Tower, Prague Castle Picture Gallery, Powder Tower, Rosenberg Palace.
+A ceremony by the castle gates takes place every hour.
+At noon it also includes a fanfare and flag ceremony in the First Courtyard.
+Once inside the gates, you can visit the Cathedral of St. Vitus, the Old Royal Palace, “The Story of Prague Castle“ exhibition, St. George’s Basilica, the Convent of St. George which houses the National Gallery, the Golden Lane with Daliborka Tower, the Prague Castle Picture Gallery, the Powder Tower and Rosenberg Palace.
 You can also get a wonderful panorama view of Prague from the top of the Great South Tower of the Cathedral of St. Vitus.
 Another beautiful place to see is thePrague Castle Gardens.

 Many of these amazing sites are narrow and can be too crowded to comfortably visit as a large group.
 We therefore recommend that you to go through the Prague Castle interiors individually or in small groups.
 Enjoy it!